Labor’s return sparks super reform momentum as $3m tax nears reality

 With Labor not only re-elected but likely to strengthen its Senate position, the controversial proposal is now expected to clear the legislative hurdle.

-While superannuation funds themselves aren’t particularly concerned about the measure, with ASFA’s CEO noting in April that it isn’t a big deal, the business world remains strongly opposed.
-Critics argue that taxing unrealised gains could disrupt investment strategies and negatively impact long-term economic growth, making the legislation a highly debated issue thus far.
+While superannuation funds themselves aren’t particularly concerned about the measure, with ASFA’s CEO saying in April that it isn’t a big deal, the business world remains strongly opposed.
+Critics said that taxing unrealised gains could disrupt investment strategies and negatively impact long-term economic growth, making the legislation a highly debated issue thus far.

 AUTHOR